EVENTS

 Hike Leader - Trip Leader

 Let us know if you are interested in participating in or learning more about our Outdoor Experience training programs.
 No dates or locations have been determined yet, but stay tuned for updates!
+We are looking to offer this training opportunity in the spring and are seeking those who are interested to determine program offerings.

 In-Person Training: Hike/Trip Leader